Margaret Paleologa

-Margaret Palaeologa (Margherita Paleologa; 11 August 1510 in Casale Monferrato – 28 December 1566 in Mantua), was the ruling Marquise regnant of Montferrat in her own right between 1533 and 1536.
+Margaret Palaeologa (Margherita Paleologa; 11 August 1510 – 28 December 1566), was the marchioness of Montferrat in her own right between 1533 and 1536.
 She was also Duchess of Mantua by marriage to Federico II, Duke of Mantua.
-Margaret acted as the regent of the Duchy of Mantua twice during the minority of her sons: for her elder son Francesco III Gonzaga, Duke of Mantua in 1540-1549, and for her younger son Guglielmo Gonzaga, Duke of Mantua, between 1550 and 1556.
+Margaret acted as the regent of the duchy of Mantua twice during the minority of her sons: for her elder son Francesco III Gonzaga, Duke of Mantua in 1540–1549, and for her younger son Guglielmo Gonzaga, Duke of Mantua, between 1550 and 1556.

 Early life

 Margaret was born in Casale to William IX of Montferrat and his wife Anne of Alençon.

 Margaret was the second of three children.
 Her elder sister was Maria Paleologa, who died when she was 21 years of age, and her younger brother was Boniface IV of Montferrat, who died when he was only 18 years of age.

 Marriage

 In 1517, Margaret's elder sister, Maria, was betrothed to Federico II Gonzaga, son of Francesco II Gonzaga and Isabella d'Este, who later became Marquis and Duke of Mantua.
-The marriage contract was annulled.
+The marriage contract was annulled in 1529.
 Federico's attentions turned to Margaret.
 Having weighed up the various proposals for Margaret's hand, her mother Anne d'Alençon opted for the link with the House of Gonzaga and the marriage was concluded in October 1531.
 The marriage lasted for nine years until Federico's death, at the age of 40.
 The couple's last child was born the year of his death.

 In 1533, Margaret inherited the title Marquise of Montferrat from her uncle John George, Marquis of Montferrat.
-However, in practice her ream was under Spanish occupation at the time.
+However, in practice, her realm was under Spanish occupation at the time.
 In 1536, her husband was made ruling Marquis of Montferrat by right of his marriage to her.